Transcatheter or Surgical Aortic-Valve Replacement in Intermediate-Risk Patients

 Source: View publication →

-In patients with severe symptomatic aortic stenosis at intermediate surgical risk, TAVR with a second-generation balloon-expandable valve was noninferior to surgical aortic valve replacement regarding the composite endpoint of all-cause mortality or disabling stroke at 2 years.
+In intermediate-risk patients with severe symptomatic aortic stenosis, transcatheter aortic-valve replacement (TAVR) was noninferior to surgical aortic-valve replacement with respect to the composite endpoint of death or disabling stroke at 2 years.

 Key Findings